Learn the techniques that ethnographers use in their social science research.

 This distance learning ethnography course is delivered flexibly, 100% online.

-You can study with us anywhere in the world and manage your study hours to suit you.
+You can learn with us anywhere in the world, no student visa required, and manage your study hours to suit you.

 Your teaching

-This course is taught at postgraduate level.
+This course is taught at Masters level.

-Your teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
+Teaching is delivered through MyAberdeen, our online Virtual Learning Environment (VLE).
 It holds all the materials, tools and support you’ll need in your studies.
 Take a look around MyAberdeen.

 You can access your learning materials on computer, smartphone and laptop, 24 hours a day.
 Each week, you’ll access a range of resources created specifically for this course, including: